sarah-harris/PhageCommander/README.md

 # Phage Commander
-Phage Commander is a software tool for identifying genes in phage genomes.
+Phage Commander is a graphical utility for querying various gene prediction tools for FASTA formatted DNA sequences.

 ## Overview
-Phage Commander runs a phage’s DNA sequence through multiple gene identification tools and outputs a list of potential genes.
-These tools include:
+Phage Commander provides utilities to query various gene-encoding prediction tools and results in various formats.

 The following gene-encoding prediction tools are currently supported:
 * Glimmer